Skip to main content

 Updating Tracecat

 Be careful when updating Tracecat.
-Do not accidentally overwrite or lose your existing TRACECAT__SERVICE_KEY, TRACECAT__SIGNING_SECRET, and TRACECAT__DB_ENCRYPTION_KEY secrets.
+Do not accidentally overwrite or lose your existing TRACECAT__SERVICE_KEY, TRACECAT__SIGNING_SECRET, TRACECAT__DB_ENCRYPTION_KEY, and USER_AUTH_SECRET secrets.
 Losing these secrets will break your credentials and webhooks.

 # 1. Download the latest env migration script and env template